 Cubes can even be set up as external flashes that will go off when you press the shutter button on your iPhone.
 An optical sensor on the cube also allows it to be triggered by other flashes to give light in many different directions at once. iPhone videographers can also use the Lume Cube as a constant light source.

-When it comes to mounting the Lume Cube to use with your iPhone, each cube can be mounted to a tripod with a screw mount.
+When it comes to mounting the Lume Cube to use with your iPhone, each cube can be mounted to an iPhone tripod with a screw mount.
 For mounting without a tripod, the cubes will also have a built-in suction cup and magnet mounts.

 What Are The Benefits Of Lume Cube?